GED Language Arts (RLA) : Other Passage Content

 “A ship” is the correct answer.
 This was a very simple question as “ship” is the only answer that makes sense in this passage.
 Indeed, the passage even says “especially when this ship, like the Pharaon . . .”
 Thus, “ship” is the correct answer.

-Example Question #11 : Conclusions About The Passage
+Example Question #3 : Other Passage Content

 On the 24th of February, 1815, the look-out at Notre-Dame de la Garde signalled the three-master, the Pharaon from Smyrna, Trieste, and Naples.